Why is My Dog Shaking?

 At the other end of the scale dogs can get sunstroke, heat stroke and even sunburn.
 So, when summer arrives, if your dog is trembling, this a tell-tale sign they are struggling with the heat.
 Shade, rest and sponging down with plenty of water should help settle it.

-It's not a bad thing in itself; but if your dog is prone to getting a little hyper, you're best off trying not to encourage that much excitability.
+It's not a bad thing in itself, but if your dog is prone to getting a little hyper, you're best off trying not to encourage that much excitability.
 Instead, wait until they've calmed down before rewarding your dog with a cuddle or playtime.

-Shaking as a Sign of Stress
+Shaking as a Sign of Stress in Dogs

 Some situations can lead to anxiety in a dog, causing them to tremble with fear.
 It tends to be accompanied by other signs of anxiety like barking, ears pinned back, and tail tucked.